achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_DEMSample.png](Images/QGIS_DEMSample.png)

+### Merge data from the DEM with the Meteobike data

-To attribute data (e.g. elevation) from the raster to the measurements, go to the menu `Processing` > `Toolbox`.
-In the Toolbox choose `SAGA` > `Vector <-> raster` > `Add raster values to points`:
+To attribute data from a raster dataset to the point-measurements, go to the menu `Processing` > `Toolbox`.
+As an example, we will now attribute the elevation from the DEM to each measurement location of the Meteobike.
+In the Toolbox choose `SAGA` > `Vector <-> raster` > `Add raster values to points`.
+SAGA (System for Automated Geoscientific Analyses) is a free, hybrid, cross-platform GIS software that is included in QGIS as a plug-in.
+It contains many more specific scientific tools to analyze data.

 ![Images/QGIS_RasterToPoints.png](Images/QGIS_RasterToPoints.png)

-Click `Run` to create a new point layer that has the original Meteobike data combined with the data from the DEM (elevation) in the very last column of the 'Attribute Table'.
+Choose the Meteobike Dataset as the 'Points' and the DEM as the 'Grid'.
+As points do not fall directly in teh center of pixels, you may ant to interpolate the data between pixels (e.g. here 'Interpolation' `[1] Bilinear interpolation`).
+Click `Run` to create a new point layer that has the original Meteobike data combined with the data from the DEM (elevation).
+You find the elevation from the DEM in the very last column of the 'Attribute Table'.
 You can now display the data with the elevation from the DEM.

+![Images/QGIS_SampleDEMPoints.png](Images/QGIS_SampleDEMPoints.png)

-Note that the meteobikes already measured elevation (GPS Altitude) that should match the elevation data from the DEM - so there is currently no added value of this.
+Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM - so there is currently no added value of doing this.
 Nevetheless, you can apply this procedure to any raster dataset (slope, catchment area, land cover data).
-There is a whole range of useful terrain analysis tools available in QGIS / SAGA.
+There is a whole range of useful terrain analysis tools available in QGIS / SAGA for further analysis.

-![Images/QGIS_SampleDEMPoints.png](Images/QGIS_SampleDEMPoints.png)

-### Importing a DEM and displaying contour lines

-For further terrain analysis and to speed-up performance, it may be advantageous to clip and resample the layer into a metric coordinate system.